pfnet-research/gcp-workload-identity-federation-webhook/README.md

         #   Note: This value can be overwritten if specified in the pod
         #         annotation as shown in the next step.
         cloud.google.com/token-expiration: "86400"

+        # optional: This value defines the container security context with runAsUser
+        #           with the defined user.
+This could avoid problems related with root requirement from gcloud image
+        cloud.google.com/gcloud-run-as-user: "1000"
     ```

 4. All new pods launched using the Kubernetes `ServiceAccount` will be mutated so that they can impersonate the GCP service account.
 Below is an example pod spec with the environment variables and volume fields mutated by the webhook.